fzankl/docsify-plugin-flexible-alerts/README.md

 ## Changelog

+09/20/2020
-09/18/2020 - Removed dependency to FontAwesome and embedded icons as SVG.
+  * Removed dependency to FontAwesome and embedded icons as SVG directly.
+  * Support dark mode for callout alert style.
+  * Moved alert type naming from 'danger' to 'attention'.
+Introduced type mappings to support mapping further alert type keys to existing definitions, e.g. map legacy alert type 'danger' to new type definition 'attention'.

+09/23/2019
-09/23/2019 - Fixed issue concerning custom Font Awesome icons when using on alert based level.
+  * Fixed issue concerning custom Font Awesome icons when using on alert based level.

+04/14/2019
-04/14/2019 - Added camel case support for plugin configuration key.
+  * Added camel case support for plugin configuration key.

+03/03/2019
-03/03/2019 - Fixed issue concerning languages using characters others than [a-z,A-Z,0-9] like Chinese or Russian.
+  * Fixed issue concerning languages using characters others than [a-z,A-Z,0-9] like Chinese or Russian.

+01/19/2019
-01/19/2019 - Fixed issue when using plugin along with themeable plugin.
+  * Fixed issue when using plugin along with themeable plugin.

+01/06/2019
-01/06/2019 - Initial release.
+  * Initial release.